sera741/Sera741/README.md

 > int with any kind is okay! i accept all of these </3

-> i dont honestly get affected or offended by words i actually get amused of them (i genuinely dont know whats wrong with me💔)
+> i dont honestly get affected or offended by words i actually don't care about them (i genuinely dont know whats wrong with me💔)

 > i call people
 **TWINKS.**/j